TCM meets somatic healing & art.

 Kid 1 is an excellent point to subdue excessive energy manifesting in the upper body (such as headache, dizziness, pain of the neck, anger and maniac psychosis etc.), and rebalance energy and revive consciousness.

 Practice 2- Creation: Drawing a symbol is a practice of direct creation and direct perception.
-Take some moment to draw a symbol from the experience of somatic healing practice.
+Symbols represent a meaning in shapes.
+Take some moment to draw a symbol from the experience of the somatic healing practice.
 Connect to your symbol to receive energy and look through what is beyond the shape and colour.

 *Reference: The foundation of Chinese medicine(Giovanni Maciocia), A manuel of acupuncture(Peter Deadman), The book of symbols(ARAS)) and the sessions in Medicine body studio, Amsterdam.

-Jihae Ko is a registered acupuncturist, energy therapist and movement artist based in Amsterdam.
-Her work explores health of body, mind and spirit by integrating knowledges of Traditional Chinese Medicine, somatic healing and art expression.
+Jihae Ko is a registered acupuncturist, somatic therapist, dance artist & researcher based in Amsterdam.
+Her work explores health of body, mind, emotion and spirit by integrating knowledges of Traditional Chinese Medicine, somatic healing and art expression.
 Ko helps her clients to feel at rest and assist healing process where clients can connect to their own self- healing capacity.

 She grew up with Traditional Korean Medicine; her father is a life long Korean medicine practitioner in South Korea.
 Initially she worked as a professional dancer and choreographer.
 She brings years of body knowledge in her practice.